mgit-at/pagespeed-builder/Readme.md

 # Build

-For debian stretch:
+For debian/buster:

 ```
 git clone https://github.com/mgit-at/pagespeed-builder.git
 cd pagespeed-builder && make DISTRO=debian CODENAME=buster
 ```

-If you want an other version of pagepeed adjust the `VERSION` variable in the Makefile.
+If you want another version of pagepeed adjust the `VERSION` variable in the Makefile.
-You may as well pass the VERSION veriable when calling make:
+You may as well pass the variable when calling make:

 ```
 make DISTRO=ubuntu CODENAME=bionic VERSION=1.2.3